-We’ve partnered with Turnstile Tours for their new Brooklyn Historical Society DUMBO Neighborhood and Museum Tour.
+We’ve partnered with Turnstile Tours for their new tour, Walking the Waterfront: Touring DUMBO with Brooklyn Historical Society.
 Experts from Turnstile Tours will lead weekly 90-minute guided tours of the Waterfront exhibition and the surrounding neighborhood to see the dynamic waterfront as it is today, and illustrate its many transformations over the past two centuries and the challenges that lie ahead.

 Waterfront was made possible thanks to generous support from American Express, Bank of America, Bloomberg Philanthropies, Dormitory Authority of the State of New York, Empire State Development, FHLBank San Francisco, Fiduciary Trust Company International, Institute of Museum and Library Services, Midtown Equities, M&T Bank, National Endowment for the Humanities, The NYC Council, Brooklyn Delegation, NYC Department of Cultural Affairs, The Office of the Brooklyn Borough President, The Office of the Mayor of the City of New York, The Rockefeller Foundation, and The Thompson Family Foundation.